Key Largo, Florida

 When in Key Largo…

-When scuba diving in the Florida Keys and exploring your options for wreck dives at local dive shops in the Key largo area you will quickly stumble upon the name “Spiegel” – short for Spiegel Grove.
-Treasured by the local dive community the Spiegel Grove truly has risen to become our “flagship” dive here in the Upper Keys!
+When scuba diving in the Florida Keys and exploring your options for wreck dives at local dive shops in the Key Largo area, you will quickly stumble upon the name “Spiegel” – short for USS Spiegel Grove.
+Treasured by the local dive community, the Spiegel Grove truly has risen to become our “flagship” dive here in the Upper Keys!

 The Spiegel really is quite something.
 The ship measures an impressive 510 feet (160 m) in length and 84 feet (26 m) across at its widest point.
-Today it lies at close to 140 feet at its deepest point on the ocean ground while the superstructures reach up to about 60 feet of depth.
-When descending on your dive to the Spiegel Grove it is quite a breathtaking moment when it all of sudden makes its appearance as a massive dark structure underneath!
+Today, it lies at close to 140 feet at its deepest point on the ocean floor, while the superstructures reach up to about 60 feet of depth.
+When descending on your dive to the Spiegel Grove, it is quite a breathtaking moment when it all of a sudden makes its appearance as a massive dark structure underneath!
 Long story short, she is mighty!

 The sinking of the USS Spiegel Grove